com3dian/Sentiment_Analysis_plugin/README.md

 ### Notes

 The plugin is dveloped on linux and tested on Mac os and windows.
-On Macos, the file choosers failed to show the description, but the user will be informed which resources is missing.
+On Macos, the file choosers failed to show the description, but the user will still be informed which resources is missing.